Skip to content

 return dict(type="nonlinear-inequality", expression=self.expression)

-__init__(self, expression, jacobian=None, names=None) special
+__init__(expression, jacobian=None, names=None)

 Inequality of the form 'expression <= 0'.